Working Arts Club and the Importance of Solidarity in the Visual Arts Profession.

 working arts club working class polyesterzine polyester polyestermagazine magazine kirsty dukes writer writing northern working class artist london based artist manchester arts club community

 This success will be replicated in the north of England with many more partnerships currently in the pipeline.
 I am very excited to be working with Meg as lead for the north on several dream projects that may have otherwise been very difficult to initiate without the backing of the club.
-Our first event in the north is in Manchester on Tuesday, 24 March.
-We will be introducing the club to those in attendance and have working class writers reading their work, a DJ and stalls.
-I caught up with Meg ahead of the launch to ask her more
+Our first event in the north was on Tuesday 24 March at YES.
+It was exciting to see so many people keen to be involved in this supportive space.
+We had working class writers Greg Thorpe and Blair James reading their work, SeiyaKou provided tunes and stalls from edit and Team Trident Press.
+After the dust had settled from the launch, I asked Meg to say more about Working Arts Club.

 What was the catalyst for starting Working Arts Club?
 Who is it for?